Richard Layton Butler: Premier (1927–1930)

+Defeat and party merger

 By the 1930 election, South Australia faced severe drought as well as the Depression, leaving Butler to warn of hard times ahead and further belt-tightening required.
 Labor leader Lionel Hill, on the other hand, promised a golden future.
 Not surprisingly, the Liberal Federation was reduced to 13 seats and the Country Party two as Labor swept to power and Butler returned to the opposition benches.

 The loss turned out to be a blessing in disguise to Butler, as Labor was forced to deal with the Depression.
 After the Hill government gave its support to the Premiers' Plan, the state executive expelled the cabinet and its supporters.
 The Hill cabinet formed the Parliamentary Labor Party, also known as Premiers' Plan Labor, which had to rely on support from Butler's Opposition to stay in office.

 Meanwhile, Butler set to work on his pet project: namely, the amalgamation of the Liberal Federation and the Country Party.
 The drive to merge South Australia's conservative forces gained further momentum when the state's non-Labor candidates ran in the 1931 federal election as the Emergency Committee of South Australia, which took all but one of the state's lower house seats and all of the state's available Senate seats.
 A year later, the amalgamation was made final, resulting in the Liberal and Country League with Butler as leader.